techno-tim/techno-tim.github.io/gpu-passthrough/README.md

 If your Windows machine fails to boot, you may want to create a new Windows VM using UEFI rather than BIOS.

+If your motherboard has onboard GPU set in BIOS to use the onboard primarily or exclusively to free up PCIE GPU